-We became acquainted with Brian Farkas, our guest contributor, when we came across his essay in the fall 2017 issue of the Vassar Quarterly.
+We became acquainted with Brian Farkas, this month’s guest contributor, when we came across this essay in the fall 2017 issue of the Vassar Quarterly.
 Brian has graciously allowed us to share it here.

 In early 2017, I was asked to write an essay for my college’s alumni magazine, the Vassar Quarterly, reflecting on my experience as a mediator in New York City.
 The magazine’s editor wanted me to discuss mediation’s role as a mechanism for resolving conflict following the divisive 2016 election.
 I’m honored that the Loves have now asked to reprint that essay, which appears below.